Calligraphy tools

 • Improves consistency

-I especially love Luis Creations Moblique holders — which are 2-in-1 oblique pen holders that come in many beautiful colors, and they also allow you to store your nib inside the pen.
+I especially love the Luis Creations Moblique holders - which are 2-in-1 oblique pen holders that come in many beautiful colors, and they also allow you to store your nib inside the pen.
+I personally own a few of his Mobliques as well as his custom-made pen holders.
 You can use CHARLOTTESCRIPT for 15% off.

 Ink